Deepak Foundation

 Deepak Foundation is a non-profit organization based in Vadodara, Gujarat.
 It was founded by Shri C.K.
-Mehta of Deepak Group of Industries in 1982 with the aim of providing maternal and child care services to industrial workers living in GIDC(Gujarat Industrial Development Corporation) area, and area with a rural population of nearly 50,000 around its plant in Nandesari, Vadodara in Gujarat.
-Deepak Foundation provides development aid in rural and tribal areas of The district Vadodara.
+Mehta of Deepak Group of Industries in 1982 with the aim of providing maternal and child care services to industrial workers living in the GIDC(Gujarat Industrial Development Corporation) area, and area with a rural population of nearly 50,000 around its plant in Nandesari, Vadodara in Gujarat.
+Deepak Foundation provides development aid in rural and tribal areas of The district of Vadodara.
 The foundation's mission is to create and enable a sustainable environment among rural and tribal communities by setting up a basis of livelihood and an intact healthcare system.

 Nearly 400 full-time professional staff are sanctioned at 22 different locations throughout Vadodara district.
 Women compromise 35% of the total staff, their work helps almost 2 Million beneficiaries.

 Vision

-To approach to that vision, Deepak Foundation set the follow goals to itself:
+To approach to that vision, Deepak Foundation set the following goals to itself: